If you have IBS, you may be fearing eventual cancer, wondering if irritable bowel syndrome can lead to or increase cancer risk.

 Ten to 20 percent of the U.S. has IBS; this disorder is diagnosed after other possible causes of the symptoms have been ruled out.

-Like IBS, microscopic colitis has not been shown to increase the risk of colon cancer, or in any way be a marker for this disease.
-If you have unexplained diarrhea or a change in bowel habits lasting longer than two weeks, consult with a gastroenterologist to rule out colon cancer.
+If you have an odd change in bowel habits lasting longer than two weeks with other new GI symptoms, consult with a gastroenterologist to rule out colon cancer.